MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 PS C:\> Save-ContainerImage -Name NanoServer -Destination c:\container-image\NanoServer.wim
 ```

-The downloaded container image can now be copied to a different container host and installed using the `Install-ContainerOSImage` command.
+The downloaded container image can now be copied to a different container host, and installed using the `Install-ContainerOSImage` command.

 ```powershell
 Install-ContainerOSImage -WimPath C:\container-image\NanoServer.wim -Force